 Step #1) Select “Insert->Database Checkpoint” from the menu.

-Step #2) In the following screen, select “Specify SQL Query manually” option and select Ok.
+Step #2) In the following screen, select the “Specify SQL Query manually” option and select Ok.

 Step #3) You will need to create a connection string.
 So click “Create” on the screen